Abbos121/stock-market/README.md

 To create tables run ddl sql commands inside resources.ddl.create-table.sql, and also there are corresponding sequences in create-sequences.sql in the same directory

 ## Third-Party APIs
+- I have used [TWELVE API](https://rapidapi.com/twelvedata/api/twelve-data1/) to get stock information and companies details for free.
+So, there are some restrictions on free usage such as number of requests per minute and per day, or not all companies info is available
+- To get access for free usage on this API, you have to sign up from [rapidapi.com](https://rapidapi.com/), and get generated key and host to access the API

+## License
+This project does not have an explicit open-source license at this time.
+If you have questions or need further clarification regarding the usage or distribution of this code, please contact [abbosakramov121@gmail.com](mailto:abbosakramov121@gmail.com).

+## Acknowledgements
+I would like to express my gratitude to the following person who has guided and corrected my mistakes all the way through development

+- I am deeply thankful to Sergei for his guidance, mentorship, and expertise, which played a crucial role in shaping this project.